dhis2/developer-portal/src/pages/community.md

 We have created the DHIS2 Developers Slack Workspace to have a place to interact, ask questions and to share developer-focused information and events.

-Please share your interest in joining the [Slack Worskpace](https://docs.google.com/forms/d/e/1FAIpQLScuPQsMfEcLkCTiR87RhCG8v4eZZTf4CNPCFuAtRndEI211xA/viewform?usp=sf_link) and we will make sure you invite you as soon as possible!
+Please share your interest in joining the [Slack Worskpace](https://docs.google.com/forms/d/e/1FAIpQLScuPQsMfEcLkCTiR87RhCG8v4eZZTf4CNPCFuAtRndEI211xA/viewform?usp=sf_link) by filling out this google form and we will make sure you invite you as soon as possible!

 ### Stack Overflow

-Some of the members of the community use Stack Overflow to ask questions.
+Some members of the community use Stack Overflow to ask questions.
 Read through the existing questions tagged with [dhis-2](https://stackoverflow.com/questions/tagged/dhis-2) or ask your own!

 ---